 CERTIS Building Certification is one of three divisions in the CERTIS Group.
-Together with CERTIS Energy Assessment and CERTIS Access Consultancy, the company provides developers, builders, agencies and consultants with informed expertise and advice to assist with meeting the various regulatory requirements and standards which apply to buildings across all sectors.
+Together with CERTIS Energy Assessment and CERTIS Access Consultancy, the company provides developers, builders, agencies and consultants with informed expertise and advice to assist with meeting the various regulatory requirements and standards which apply to buildings across qualifications, and work closely with clients to reduce the costs and bureaucracy involved in achieving compliance, through applying experience and knowledge of wide diversity of possible methodologies, materials and design alternatives.